 Step by Step Drawing Book by Fiona Watt (Usborne)

-This book is excellent — our most used drawing book for littles and ME.
-And you know what, this book makes even little old me look like an artist.
+This book for kids is excellent — our most used drawing book for littles and ME.
+And you know what, this book makes even little old me look like an artist because it teaches you how to draw step by step using shapes.

 Doodle Games Activity Book by Joe Rhatigan, illustrations by Anthony Owsley

-We’ve loved this book, particularly because it facilitates a fun parent-child time.
-JJ and dad so far love The Mutant Game (players give each other weird mutant animal combos to draw), Doodle Dare Circles (draw as many things as you can using only circles), and Squiggle Masterpieces (squiggles that become something wonderful).
+We’ve loved this drawing book with fun games, particularly because it facilitates a fun parent-child time.
+JJ and her dad so far love The Mutant Game (players give each other weird mutant animal combos to draw), Doodle Dare Circles (draw as many things as you can using only circles), and Squiggle Masterpieces (squiggles that become something wonderful).

 How to Draw a Unicorn and Other Cute Animals (With Simple Shapes in 5 Steps) by Lulu Mayo

-My oldest daughter AJ really likes the step-by-step directions in this book.
-You’ll find directions for 30 animals including a llama, sloth, beaver, panda, tiger, and much more.
+My oldest daughter AJ really likes the step-by-step directions in this book for beginners.
+You’ll find directions for 30 animals, including a llama, sloth, beaver, panda, tiger, and much more.
 AJ likes that she can easily draw these on her new iPad with the Apple Pencil.

 Kawaii Doodle Class by Pic Candle, illustrated by Zainab Khan